SunHaozhe/SunHaozhe.github.io/_posts/2020-03-23-pandas-memo.md

 # suppose df is a DataFrame that has either
 # True or False as value

+# For pd.DataFrame.apply(),
+# axis=0/"index", apply function to each column
+# axis=1/"columns", apply function to each row

 # find out how many True/False are there in each column
 df.apply(pd.Series.value_counts, axis=0)